alex3165/react-mapbox-gl/docs/API.md

 The popup component allow you to display a popup tooltip on top of the map using mapbox-gl-js.
 You can define the content of the popup by using react component, it will be rendered as a DOM element using react-dom and injected in the popup.

+### Disclaimer

+As the children components of the popup are rendered using `ReactDOM.render`, you can't pass down a context.

 ### Import

 ```